security-force-monitor/research-handbook/source/source-citation-overview.rst

 A citation directs us to a particular part of a source as evidence for a information a claim - it's much like a citation in an academic paper.
 This could be material from a specific page in the source; it could also be a specific archive snapshot of a page, as the content of a webpage can sometimes change over time even though its basic identifying data will not.
 In this way, a single source can be cited in multiple ways.

-There are eight ways to "trigger" a citation of a specific source, taking in account the source's media type:
+There are seven ways to "trigger" a citation of a specific source, taking in account the source's media type:

 - ``archive``: an archive snapshot of the source.
 - ``page``: a page or range of page in a document source like a book or report.